vrugtehagel/reversibles/README.md

     }
 })
 ```
-If supporting async functions with your trackable functions as a concern, you should make sure that the `value` for your key is a function.
+If supporting async functions with your trackable functions as a concern, you should make sure that the `value` for your key is a function (like in the `undo` case).
 This is because async functions can resolve later, and to make sure all dependencies have been caught, we need to wait until the function has resolved.
-If the `value` is not a function, there is no way to properly wait for the dependencies to be tracked.
+If the `value` is not a function, there is no way to properly wait for the dependencies to be tracked right after the function has returned that initial unresolved promise.